 Disadvantages of Skin Effect

-Additionally, current tries to flow through the conductor’s surface due to skin effect.
-Meanwhile, the central portion of the conductor remains unused.
-In other words, valuable conductor material goes unutilized.
+Additionally, the central portion of the conductor remains unutilized due to skin effect.
+Hence, valuable conductor material goes unutilized.

-Furthermore, concentrated current at the conductor’s surface produces excessive heat.
+Furthermore, concentrated current at the surface of the conductor produces heat.
 As a result, the insulation becomes degraded faster.
-Therefore, the lifespan of equipment is reduced.
-Consequently, maintenance and replacement costs increase.

 How to Reduce Skin Effect